-- 10.1 The twenty-four (24) second clock shall have: - A separate control unit provided for the twenty-four (24) second clock operator, with a very loud automatic signal to indicate the end of the twenty-four (24) second period when the display shows zero (0). - A display unit with a digital countdown, indicating the time in seconds only. - 10.2 The twenty-four (24) second clock shall have the ability to be: - Started from twenty-four (24) seconds. - Started from fourteen (14) seconds. - Stopped with the display indicating the seconds remaining. - Restarted from the time at which it was stopped. - Showing no display, if necessary. - 10.3 For Levels 1 and 2 the twenty-four (24) second clock shall be connected to the game clock so that when: - The game clock stops, the twenty-four (24) second clock shall also stop. - The game clock starts, it is possible to start the twenty-four (24) second clock manually. - The twenty-four (24) second clock stops and sounds, the game clock count continues and may be stopped, if necessary, manually. - 10.4 For Levels 1 and 2 the twenty-four (24) second clock display unit (Diagram 9), together with a duplicate game clock and a red light shall: - Be mounted on each backboard support structure a minimum of 300 mm above and behind the backboard (Diagram 1) or hung from the ceiling. - Have the different colours of the numbers of the twenty-four (24) second clock and the duplicate game clock. - Have the numbers of the twenty-four (24) second display a minimum height of 230 mm and be larger than the numbers of the duplicate game clock. - For Level 1, have three (3) or four (4) display surfaces per unit (recommended for Level 2 and 3) to be clearly visible to everyone involved in the game, including the spectators. - Have the maximum weight of 60 kg, including the support structure.
+- The shot clock shall have: 10.1 - A separate control unit provided for the shot clock operator, with a very loud automatic signal to indicate the end of the shot period when the display shows zero (0). - A display unit with a digital countdown, indicating the time in seconds only. - 10.2 The shot clock shall have the ability to be: - Started from twenty-four (24) seconds. - Started from fourteen (14) seconds. - Stopped with the display indicating the seconds remaining. - Restarted from the time at which it was stopped. - Showing no display, if necessary. - 10.3 For Levels 1 and 2 the shot clock shall be connected to the game clock so that when: - The game clock stops, the shot clock shall also stop. - The game clock starts, it is possible to start the shot clock manually. - The shot clock stops and sounds, the game clock count continues and may be stopped, if necessary, manually. - 10.4 For Levels 1 and 2 the shot clock display unit (Diagram 9), together with a duplicate game clock and a red light shall: - Be mounted on each backboard support structure a minimum of 300 mm above and behind the backboard (Diagram 1) or hung from the ceiling. - Have the different colours of the numbers of the shot clock and the duplicate game clock. - Have the numbers of the shot clock display a minimum height of 230 mm and be larger than the numbers of the duplicate game clock. - For Level 1, have three (3) or four (4) display surfaces per unit (recommended for Level 2 and 3) to be clearly visible to everyone involved in the game, including the spectators. - Have the maximum weight of 60 kg, including the support structure.

-- Pass the test of protection against damage by balls according to DIN 18032-3 (see References [9]). - Have electromagnetic compatibility in accordance with the statutory requirements of the respective country. - 10.5 The electric light on the twenty-four (24) second clock display unit shall be: - Of a bright red colour. - Synchronised with the game clock to light up when the signal sounds for the end of playing time for a period. - Synchronised with the twenty-four (24) second clock to light up when the signal sounds for the end of a twenty-four (24) second period.
+- Pass the test of protection against damage by balls according to DIN 18032-3 (see References [9]). - Have electromagnetic compatibility in accordance with the statutory requirements of the respective country. - 10.5 The electric light on the shot clock display unit shall be: - Of a bright red colour. - Synchronised with the game clock to light up when the signal sounds for the end of playing time for a period. - Synchronised with the shot clock to light up when the signal sounds for the end of a shot clock period.

-Diagram 9

-Twenty-four (24) second clock display unit, duplicate game clock, and red light for Levels 1 and 2 (example of the layout)
+Diagram 9 Shot clock display unit, duplicate game clock, and red light for Levels 1 and 2 (example of the layout)